 Chronicles: Medieval – The Ambitious Medieval War Game Fans Have Been Waiting For

-The game is already drawing comparisons to Mount & Blade, Stronghold, and Kingdom Come: Deliverance, but it isn’t trying to copy.
-Instead, it aims to deliver its own mix of massive battles, dynamic sandbox gameplay, and evolving systems that respond to player actions and community feedback.
+Though the game is already sparking comparisons to Mount & Blade, Stronghold and Kingdom Come: Deliverance, it is not striving to copy.
+(Instead) it intends to introduce its own blend of epic battles, open world sandbox gameplay and emergent systems that combines the features you like in one massive package, while reacting dynamically to player actionsand direct feedback.

 Core Features